alexwkleung/Blossom-Editor/README.md

 **1)** Due to the lack of a proper load, save, file manager/explorer, and other factors, this SHOULD NOT be used in a professional or in a serious workflow of any sort.

 **2)** You are liable for any file loss or damage.
-Keep in mind that since this is a proof-of-concept and experimental, nothing about this is perfect in any way shape or form compared to current day text-editors.
-Everyone has different use cases.
+Keep in mind that since this is a proof-of-concept and very experimental, nothing about this is perfect in any way shape or form compared to current day text-editors.
+Also, everyone has different use cases.
 While this may work for others, it may not work for you.

 # Contributions

 Your contributions are welcomed.
 I am certain that Blossom Editor could become more usable and stable for daily use once the core issues are sorted out.

-If you have any problems, submit an issue.
-You may also talk about anything regarding the project in the dicussions tab.

 # Vulnerabilities